 Cookie file format

 The cookie file format is text based and stores one cookie per line.
-Lines
+Lines that start with

 # are treated as comments.